kaleemullah360/http-web-graph/README.md

 ## Usage:

 Launch the application in browser. note the mote address and input it. make 100 request with specified time interval.

+it request in loop after a specified time interval. and log the response.

 ## Structure:
 The Application is purely client Side, written in HTML, Javascript, Jquery. and can be lauched by browser.